Oconee County, Georgia

-Oconee County is a county located in the northeastern part of the U.S. state of Georgia.
+Oconee County is a county located in the East Central region of the U.S. state of Georgia.
 As of the 2020 census, the population was 41,799.
 The county seat is Watkinsville.

-Oconee County is included in the Athens-Clarke County, GA Metropolitan Statistical Area.
+Oconee County is included in the Athens-Clarke County metropolitan area.

 History

 The county's name derives from the Oconee, a Muskogean people of central Georgia.
 The name exists in several variations, including Ocone, Oconi, Ocony, and Ekwoni.
 Oconee County was created from the southwestern part of Clarke County in 1875 by the Georgia General Assembly.
 The new county was created to satisfy southwestern Clarke County residents' demand for their own county after the county seat was moved from Watkinsville to Athens by the General Assembly in 1872.
 It is named for the river flowing along part of its eastern border.

 The county was ranked as the third-best rural county to live in by Progressive Farmer magazine in 2006.